MarsPhobos/CompressoPDF/privacy-policy.md

 https://policies.google.com/privacy

 Permissions :
-INTERNET – required for ads
+INTERNET – required for ads.
-File access – required to open and save PDFs
+File access – required to open and save PDFs.

 Children :
 This app is not directed to children under 13.